 Wyoming Deed Forms (5)

-A Wyoming deed is a document that transfers a person’s ownership of real property to another party, called the grantee.
-Homebuyers typically prefer general or special warranty deeds because they protect against title defects.
-On the other hand, quitclaim deeds offer no protection, making them best when the parties trust each other and are confident that no title issues exist.
+A Wyoming deed is a document that transfers a person’s or entity’s ownership of real property to another party.
+General and special warranty deeds are typically used in traditional sales because they protect against defects in the property title.
+On the other hand, quitclaim deeds offer no protection, making them best when the parties trust each other or when title defects are of no concern.

-A Wyoming deed is a document that transfers a person’s ownership of real property to another party, called the grantee.
-Homebuyers typically prefer general or special warranty deeds because they protect against title defects.
-On the other hand, quitclaim deeds offer no protection, making them best when the parties trust each other and are confident that no title issues exist.
+A Wyoming deed is a document that transfers a person’s or entity’s ownership of real property to another party.
+General and special warranty deeds are typically used in traditional sales because they protect against defects in the property title.
+On the other hand, quitclaim deeds offer no protection, making them best when the parties trust each other or when title defects are of no concern.

 1. Home »